This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Find it here: Unit CR24 Crossrail Station 1 Crossrail Place Canary Wharf Shopping Centre, London E14 5AR

-Caffè Nero is an Irish and UK favourite and thus has to be on this list.
+Caffè Nero is an Irish and UK favourite and thus has to be on this list of the best Canary Wharf coffee shops.
 It started over 20 years ago when its founder decided to bring Italian cafés all over Europe.
-Today, there are nearly 700 outlets, and it is the UK’s third largest coffee chain.
+Today, there are nearly 700 outlets, and it is the UK’s third-largest coffee chain.

 Their award-winning coffee blends are roasted gently by their master roasters to ensure the best quality beans brew into your cups.
 Enjoy these blends at the Canary Wharf Shopping Centre right at Canary Wharf Station.

-Caffè Nero has a great ambience for students or remote workers.
+Caffè Nero has a great ambiance for students or remote workers.
 The environment is quite chilled with ample seating.
 They offer free Wi-Fi so you can enjoy your cuppa while working uninterrupted.

 Find it here: Unit 8, 45 Jubilee, London E14 5NY